 It was a fun experience in that I got to meet all these different people and experience their reactions.
 Some people reacted very adversely to my simple, benign request for a hug.
 Some people resisted initially but warmed up after hearing what I had to say.
 A small handful were very enthusiastic and promptly said, “Sure, why not???”

-I am personally excited by the people who reciprocated my intent and gave me a hug.
+I am personally excited by those who reciprocated my intent and gave me a hug.
 Seeing them initially greet me with a puzzled/resistant look, which slowly turned into a smile when they heard my pitch, and them subsequently opening their arms up to hug–that was so sweet and endearing.
 I hope they were left with a warm tingling feel after the hug and this small little experience planted a seed of love (however small) in their hearts.
-I know it did to me.
+I know it did to me. :D

 I’m glad that I took up this challenge in the end.
 While hugging a stranger is not part of my routine nor something I overtly talk about on PE, it’s an action in line with the principles that I preach–oneness and love.
 Stepping out of our comfort zone is also something which I advocate as it’s part and parcel of growth, and approaching strangers for hugs was definitely out of my comfort zone since I had not done it before.

-Will let you guys know when my episode comes up; it’s currently slated for Oct 1.
-This series is currently planned for Toggle, MediaCorp’s new online video platform, and it may also be broadcasted on Channel 5 if everything goes well.
-I may be doing a behind-the-scenes post for the whole filming (this hugging thing is only one of the other shootings we did), so stay tuned!
+Will let you guys know when my episode comes up; it’s currently slated for Oct 1. :) This series is currently planned for Toggle, MediaCorp’s new online video platform, and it may also be broadcast on Channel 5 if everything goes well. :D I may be doing a behind-the-scenes post for the whole filming (this hugging thing is only one of the other shootings we did), so stay tuned!